psychemedia/island-storynotes/piedPiperNewtown/_pied_piper_pt_unused.md

 Is the Pied Piper Death personified? ( Archivist /Adobe Stock)

 Another theory suggests that the children were actually sent away by their parents, due to the extreme poverty in which they were living.
-Yet another theory speculates that the children were participants of a doomed ‘Children’s Crusade’ , and might have ended up in modern day Romania.
+Yet another theory speculates that the children were participants of a doomed 'Children’s Crusade’ , and might have ended up in modern day Romania.

 There is also the suggestion that the departure of Hamelin's children is tied to the Ostsiedlung, in which a number of Germans left their homes to colonize Eastern Europe.
-Reflecting on this hypothesis, Wibke Reimer, project coordinator at the Hameln Museum, says “In this scenario the Pied Piper played the role of a so-called locator or recruiter.
-They were responsible for organising migrations to the east and were said to have worn colourful garments and played an instrument to attract the attention of possible settlers.”
+Reflecting on this hypothesis, Wibke Reimer, project coordinator at the Hameln Museum, says "In this scenario the Pied Piper played the role of a so-called locator or recruiter.
+They were responsible for organising migrations to the east and were said to have worn colourful garments and played an instrument to attract the attention of possible settlers."

 Yet another suggestion is that this is an account of dance mania , also known as St. Vitus’ Dance.
-This affliction gripped mainland Europe between the 14th and 17th centuries, and has been described as individuals dancing “hysterically through the streets for hours, days, and apparently even months, until they collapsed due to exhaustion or died from heart attack or stroke.”
+This affliction gripped mainland Europe between the 14th and 17th centuries, and has been described as individuals dancing "hysterically through the streets for hours, days, and apparently even months, until they collapsed due to exhaustion or died from heart attack or stroke."

 Another of the darker theories even proposes that the so-called Pied Piper was actually a paedophile who crept into the town of Hamelin to abduct children during their sleep.
 Perhaps the horrible nature of the children’s disappearance is the reason why there are few details on what happened.
-Reimer ponders “Did something happen that officials had been covering up?
-Something so traumatic that it was transmitted orally for so long in the town’s collective memory, over decades and even centuries?”
+Reimer ponders "Did something happen that officials had been covering up?
+Something so traumatic that it was transmitted orally for so long in the town’s collective memory, over decades and even centuries?"

 One of the darker themed representations of the Pied Piper of Hamelin